Centrepins and using them, especially for Barbel Fishing

 of the points and comments that I previously included as they are less valid now.

 I should add that I'm a user of c'pins and not a collector.
-I do have quite a number but any that don't get used are sold on.
+I do have quite a number but any that don't get used are now being sold on.
 That is how I see fishing tackle - no point in having it sitting there looking at you, never to see the river bank.

 Without doubt, there are some things that others know much more about than I do, so I had asked for some help on these specific topics.
 Included are some 'guest' contributions from Chris Plumb, Martin Porter and Alan Tomkins - my sincere thanks to them all for responding to my request.